LuisValrod/data402_ssh_testing/README.md

 - Then run: `cat your_key.pub`
   - This will provide a public key
 <br>

--**If you are setting up a connection with GitHub follow the next steps**:
+- **If you are setting up a connection with GitHub follow the next steps**:
   - Go to your repository
   - Settings
   - Deployment Keys
   - Add new Key
   - Type the name of the key
   - Copy and paste the key that you got from the command `cat your_key.pub` described previously
+  - Clik on "allow write" box

 <br>

 - Now travel to the directory where you want to set up your repository
 - Test that the connection will work with the following commands:
   - `eval ssh-agent`